avcohen/openDroneClient/README.md

 $ cd js && npm install
 ```

 Dronemappr uses the [Google Maps JS API](https://developers.google.com/maps/documentation/javascript/).
-While a Google Maps API is provided by default and for ease of use, _please_ strictly limit the use of this key and replace it if you intend to utilize this software.
+While a Google Maps API key is provided by default for ease of use, _please_ strictly limit the use of this key and replace it if you intend to utilize this software.

 ## Thanks